 Biosolids Reuse System.
 The solids generated during the wastewater treatment process (sludge) are thickened to remove excess water and then pumped to four anaerobic digesters for volatile solids reduction, stabilization, and production of methane gas.
 The methane gas is recovered and used in on-site generators to help meet treatment plant heat and electrical power needs.
-The product of the digestion process, called biosolids, is further dewatered and then transported for agricultural land application or landfill disposal, or processed by composting.
-The City aims to minimize the use of landfill in favor of agricultural land application or processing by composting.
+The product of the digestion process, called biosolids, is further dewatered and then transported for agricultural land application or landfill disposal, or further processed by others.
+The City aims to minimize the use of landfill in favor of agricultural land application or processing by others to achieve Class A biosolids.
+The City has entered into a services agreement with Lystek International to provide biosolids processing to Class A standards for a portion of the City's biosolids production.
+The term of the agreement, which begins November 2020, is five years, with two three-year optional extensions.